-The Friends of Beaverkill Community is a New York State not-for-profit corporation dedicated to preservation and welfare of the Beaverkill River area and resedential community.
+The Friends of Beaverkill Community is a New York State not-for-profit corporation dedicated to preservation and welfare of the Beaverkill River area and residential community.
 Initially the FOBC focused its efforts on the picnic area of the Beaverkill Campsite, the Beaverkill Church, the Beaverkill Covered Bridge, and the Iron Bridge.
-It has now expanded its influence to include these locations along with many other interests and concerns along the entire Upper Beaverkill River valley – from downtown Roscoe upstream as far as Balsam Lake.
+It has now expanded its influence to include these locations along with many other interests and concerns along the entire Upper Beaverkill River Valley – from downtown Roscoe upstream as far as Balsam Lake.

-The mission of the Friends is three-fold:
+The mission of the FOBC is four-fold:

 1) keep the membership informed about the status of issues of interest to the community, particularly governmental actions proposed for the valley and construction/new develpment projects along and/or affecting the River.
 It has not been the position of the Friends to take poistions on sensitive issues, but to meaningfully inform the membership;

 2) collect and preserve materials relating to the history and lore of Beaverkill River Valley;

 3) create a written legacy to preserve the heritage of our valley for generations to come.
 To date we have published two volumes of stories, and a heritage edition, and